CICE-Consortium/CICE/doc/source/science_guide/sg_dynamics.rst

 The revised EVP is activated by setting the namelist parameter ``revised_evp = true``.
 In the code :math:`\alpha` is ``arlx`` and :math:`\beta` is ``brlx``.
 The values of ``arlx`` and ``brlx`` can be set in the namelist.
 It is recommended to use large values of these parameters and to set :math:`\alpha=\beta` :cite:`Kimmritz15`.

+.. _evp1d:

+****************
+1d EVP solver
+****************

+The standard EVP solver iterates hundreds of times, where each iteration includes a communication through MPI and a limited number of calculations.
+This limits how much the solver can be optimized as the speed is primarily determined by the communication.
+The 1d EVP solver circumveines the communication by utilzing shared memory, which removes the requirement for calls to the mpi communicator.
+As a consequence of this the potential scalability of the code is improved.
+The performance is best on shared memory but the solver is also functional on MPI and hybrid MPI/OpenMP setups as it will run on the master processor alone.

+The scalability of geophysical models is in general terms limited by the memory usage.
+In order to optimize this the 1d EVP solver solves the same equations that are outlined in the section :ref:`stress-evp` but it transforms all matrices to vectors (1d matrices) as this complies better with the computer hardware.
+The vectorization and the contiguous placement of arrays in the memory makes it easier for the compiler to optimize the code and pass pointers instead of copying the vectors.
+The 1d solver is not supported for tripole grids and the code will abort if this combination is attempted.